mikeheft/route_rater/README.md

 ## API

-The current flow of this application is based on a list of drivers (`/drivers`), from which you may see the available rides (`/drivers/:driver_id/selectable_rides`).
-Available rides are dictated by the fact they do not have a driver assigned.
+The current flow of this application is based on a list of drivers (`/drivers`), where you may see the rides available for a driver to select (`/drivers/:driver_id/selectable_rides`).
+A ride is deemed selectable when there is no driver attached.

 For the sake of speed the Drivers, Addresses, and Rides are all created via the seeds file.
-As the parameters of the assignment were to display a list of rides for a given driver we do not have the functionality to create more records or other desired functionality.
+As the parameters of the assignment are to display a list of rides for a given driver we do not have the functionality to create more records, or any additional functionality.

 To see the endpoints in action, after starting the rails server with `./app_start.sh`, navigate to `http://localhost:3000/drivers` to view the drivers or `http://localhost:3000/drivers/:driver_id/selectable_rides` to view the ranked rides

-#### Drivers
 In order to more easily show API pagination, the default pagination params are set to a limit of 2 and offset of 0.
 To see the next set of records, simply add one to the offset, e.g., `/drivers?limit=2&offset=1`.

+### Drivers
+This endpoint shows all 'registered' drivers.

 ```json
 // GET /drivers
 {